Questions and Answers

 Question: What is the use of the property configurations.<configname>.parentConfig exactly?

-Answer: It changes the classloading of files and properties.
-In simpler terms, for every file or property the framework has to load, it will first look it up as a global setting (eq. classpath) then in the local configuration, then (if specified) the parent configuration, and lastly the war (src/main/resources
+Answer: It changes the order in which files and properties are loaded.
+For every file or property the framework has to load, it will first look it up as a global setting (eq. classpath resource or environment property) then in the local configuration, then (if specified) the parent configuration, and lastly the war (src/main/resources).
+Class loading is described in subsection How Properties Are Set.

 Flow diagram images